 - 1/3 c. cocoa

-- 1 c. chopped nuts, walnuts or pecans are a good choice.
+- 1 c. chopped nuts, walnuts or pecans are a good choice

 Set the oven for 350°F.(175°C)

-Cream the above and spoon the batter into a 9×13 greased pan and bake for 30 -35 minutes.
+Spoon the batter into a 9×13 greased pan and bake for 30 -35 minutes.

 Remove from the oven and immediately sprinkle the top of the cake evenly with 3-4 cups of mini marshmallows, enough to completely cover the cake.

 Return to the oven for 3-5 minutes until the marshmallows are slightly puffy.